fuhengwu2021/distributedai/chapter7-request-level-routing-and-sglang/chapter7.md

 **Run the Docker Container**

 The Docker image runs an OpenAI-compatible server.
-To serve a base model like `facebook/opt-125m`, run:
+To serve a small model like `Qwen/Qwen2.5-0.5B-Instruct`, run:

 ```bash
 docker run --runtime nvidia --gpus all \